Topics covered in Reception Summer Term 2019

-Our main topic this term will be Growth and Change.
-As part of this we will also be planting and growing seeds and herbs.
-The topics may change direction according to the interests of the children in the class.
+Our main topic this term will be ‘Animals’.
+As part of this the children will be learning about farm animals, wild animals and their habitats.
+The children will also visit Aldenham Country Park at the end of term.
+The topics may change according to the interests of the children in the class.
 Please remember that for children of this age practical experience is best.

 It is now expected that the children will recall many of the words on the original list sent to you in the Autumn term (if you would like a copy, please let me know).